JolleJolles/pythutils/docs/install-virtual-python-environments.md

 ```
 echo -e "\n# Virtual python environments" >> ~/.profile
 echo "export WORKON_HOME=$HOME/.virtualenvs" >> ~/.profile
-echo "export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3" >> ~/.profile
+echo "export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python" >> ~/.profile
 echo "source /usr/local/bin/virtualenvwrapper.sh" >> ~/.profile
 ```

-*Note 1: Make sure that the python version you are using is correctly specified in the third line, e.g. for python2.7 the end of the line would look like `/usr/bin/python2" >> ~/.profile`.*
+*Note 1: Make sure that the python version you are using is correctly specified in the third line, e.g. for python3 the end of the line would look like `/usr/bin/python3" >> ~/.profile`.*

-*Note 2: Different systems make use of different shell startup files `~/.bash_profile` and `~/.bashrc`.
+*Note 2: Different systems make use of different shell startup files such as `~/.bash_profile` and `~/.bashrc`.
 Make sure which file your system uses.*

 Next, source the profile file: